serjilyashenko/WeekApp/README.md

 offer a wide range of useful features.
 By using them, you can avoid common errors and edge cases that may arise when working with dates.

+**Notes:**

-**Note:** There is no RTL.
+- There is no RTL.
 First I want to test my date functions.
 RTL may be added later.

-**Notes:**

 - Icons size is calculated as 1.2em from inherited font-size
 - A trick to customize date-picker button (see `date-picker.module.css`)
 - I used css custom properties at some point to share calendar content min height (--calendar-content file calendar-template.module.css)